1outsyde/OutsydeCapture/replit.md

-# Outsyde - Photography Booking App
+# Outsyde - Photography & Vendor Marketplace App

 ## Overview
-Outsyde is a mobile app where clients can browse and book photographers, view upcoming sessions, manage their account, communicate with photographers, and process payments.
+Outsyde is a social photography and vendor marketplace app where clients browse a mixed feed of photographer and vendor/store posts, interact via likes/comments, book photography sessions, purchase products from vendors, and communicate through in-app messaging.
 Built with Expo/React Native for iOS, Android, and web platforms.

 ## Project Structure
 ```